-Nairobi, 13 July, 2020 / 10:00 PM
+Nairobi, 13 July, 2020 / 10:00 pm (ACI Africa).

 After Kenya’s Government announced the “conditional” and partial easing of COVID-19 restrictions last week, Catholic Bishops in the East African nation have called on the people of God in the East African nation to take “personal and social responsibility seriously” if the country has to reopen.

 “The full unlocking of the Country is dependent on everyone taking personal responsibility in containing the spread of coronavirus to a flattened curve.
 With this in mind, we your Shepherds, call upon each one of us to take our Presidents' call to personal and social responsibility seriously,” members of the Kenya Conference of Catholic Bishops (KCCB) say in a collective message read out at the end of a televised Mass, Sunday, July 12.